Hill 'n Dale, Florida

 Hill 'n Dale is a census-designated place (CDP) in Hernando County, Florida, United States.
-The population was 1,934 at the 2010 census.
+As of the 2020 census, Hill 'n Dale had a population of 2,212.

 Geography

-Hill 'n Dale is located in eastern Hernando County at (28.523830, -82.293973), along U.S. Route 98.
+Hill 'n Dale is located in eastern Hernando County.
 The older part of the community is north of the highway, but the CDP was expanded for the 2010 census to include a more lightly settled area south of the highway.
 US 98 leads west 6 mi to Brooksville, the county seat, and east 3.5 mi to Interstate 75 and 7 mi to Ridge Manor.
 Hill 'n Dale is 44 mi north of Tampa and 56 mi south of Ocala.

 According to the United States Census Bureau, the CDP has a total area of 5.7 km2, all land.